MatiasDuhalde/3d-graphics/report.md

 The simulations were run on a **12th Gen Intel i5-12400F (12 cores) @ 4.400GHz** on Linux, using the optimized build.

 Note that all simulations are parallelized and all produced images have a resolution of 512x512 pixels.

+All images shown in this report are available in the `figures` directory in the repository: <https://github.com/MatiasDuhalde/3d-graphics>.

 ### Scene 1: Basic spheres